jonah-saltzman/jonahs-tic-tac-toe/README.md

 application is written entirely in JavaScript, and makes use of Bootstrap and SCSS for UI elements & styling, and jQuery for dynamic UI manipulation.
 This project was completed in 3 days.

-## Requirements

-The "minimum viable project" requirements for this project are, in addition to this readme.md file:

-### Application Requirements

-- User must be able to sign up
-- User must be able to sign in
-- Signed in user must be able to sign out
-- Signed in user user must be able to start a tic tac toe game
-- When playing game, user must start as X and then rotate between X and O
-- When playing game, user must only select available spaces on the board
-- When playing game, user must be notified of win or tie
-- Once a game is over, user must not be able to add to that board
-- Once a game is over, user must be able to play again

-### API Requirements

-- Sign up (`POST /sign-up`)
-- Sign in (`POST /sign-in`)
-- Sign out (`DELETE /sign-out`)
-- New game (`POST /games`)
-- Update game (`PATCH /games/:id`)
-- Display a message to the user after sign in, sign up, and sign out success or failure.
-- Sign in and sign up forms must clear after submit success

 ## Application

 The MegaMax application consists of: